qdm12/youtube-dl-docker/readme.md

     - [Ca-Certificates](https://pkgs.alpinelinux.org/package/v3.10/main/x86_64/ca-certificates)
     - [Python 3.8.5](https://pkgs.alpinelinux.org/package/v3.10/main/x86_64/python)
 - The container updates youtube-dl at launch if `-e AUTOUPDATE=yes`
-- A log file of youtube-dl execution is saved at `downloads/log.txt` if `-e LOG=yes`
 - Docker healthcheck downloading `https://duckduckgo.com` with `wget` every 10 minutes
 - You can receive a notification on your Android device through Gotify when the *youtube-dl* has finished